 Quick Tips for Better Conversations

-Better first date conversations start with active listening, genuine follow-up questions, and sharing your own stories too.
+The best first date conversations happen when you actually listen, ask follow-ups, and share your own stories too.
 Keep questions balanced so it feels like a real exchange, not an interrogation.
-Use humor, pay attention to body language, and let silence happen naturally without rushing to fill every pause.
+Use humor, pay attention to body language, and let silence happen without rushing to fill every pause.

 Great questions are only half the equation.
 Here's how to turn them into real connection: